GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 Configuration Switches, Options
 +++++++++++++++++++++++++++++++
 **--addprimset <PRIMSETNAME>**
-    Add this path to user supplied primitives to reduction.
-I.e. path to a primitives module.
+    Add this path to user-supplied primitives for reduction. eg., path to a primitives module.

 **--calmgr <CAL_MGR>**
     This is a URL specifying a calibration manager service.
 A calibration manager overides Recipe System table.
+Not available outside Gemini operations.

 **--context <RUNNING_CONTEXTS>**
     Use <RUNNING_CONTEXTS> for primitives sensitive to context.
 Eg., --context QA When not specified, the context defaults to 'QA'.

 **--invoked**
-    Boolean indicating that reduce was invoked by adcc.
+    Boolean indicating that reduce was invoked by the control center.

 **--logmode <LOGMODE>**
     Set logging mode.
 One of 'standard', 'console', 'quiet', 'debug', or 'null',